 In common with other public bodies such as government department, local council or state schools, Peterlee Town Council is required to make certain information readily available to members of the public and to respond to requests for information in a prescribed way.

-You can view our Data Privacy Notice here.
+You can view our General Data Privacy Notice here.

 There are a number of ways that this happens, including: